shanstiles/cs760_project/README.md

 - Severe_Control_DE_genes.csv:  data frame of differentially expressed genes between Severe COVID-19 and Control cells with p-values

+- Donor_Classification_Results.csv: Summary results of the accuracy of the KNN and RBF SVM classifiers correctly classifying Donor cells and classification of the Donors as COVID-19 or Control in the testing set.

 - knn_classifier:  file where KNN results are stored
 - svm_classifier:  file where RBF SVM training info and model is stored